Kurral/Kurralv3/README.md

 - Works seamlessly with LangChain's `AgentExecutor` and ReAct agents
 - Minimal code changes - just `@trace_agent()` decorator and `trace_agent_invoke()` wrapper
 - Artifacts saved as readable JSON in `artifacts/` directory
+- **Intelligent Side Effect Detection**: Auto-generates configuration with smart suggestions based on tool names and descriptions

 ## When to Use Kurral